-13 tips for better still life styling | Photofocus
+My favorite tips for better still life styling

 - Use freshly ironed linen where possible.
 Make sure there are no stains visible and always try to hide any tags or labels.

-- Pick up the linen by a corner and shake a little before laying down.
+- Pick up the linen by a corner and shake it a little before laying it down.
 Lift and re-lay a few times to get that perfect look of messy linen.

 - Or fold neatly and place cutlery on it.
+Cheesecloth and other fabrics can be ‘messily’ placed in shot

 Flowers

 - Looking a little past their prime?
-Add a few drops of cola and they will perk up in no time.
+Add a few drops of cola or soft drink and they will perk up in no time.

 Working with water